patternfly/patternfly-org/packages/v4/src/content/design-guidelines/extensions/log-viewer/log-viewer.md

 section: extensions
 ---

-A log viewer is a preconfigured component that gives you the option to visualize your log content.
+A **log viewer** is a preconfigured component that gives you the option to visualize your log content.
 Log viewer renders log output in real time in a clear and structured way.

 ## Light theme log viewer

 <img src="./img/logviewer.png" alt="Log Viewer"/>

-Type of log dropdown menu: Allow users to switch between different types of logs.
+1. **Type of log dropdown menu:** Allow users to switch between different types of logs.
-1. Search bar: Use to look up historical logs.
+2. **Search bar:** Use to look up historical logs.
 The results will be highlighted in the log.
-2. Pause button: Play and stop your log content viewing, instead of scrolling through.
+3. **Pause button:** Play and stop your log content viewing, instead of scrolling through.
-3. Clear log: Clear the displayed log output.
+4. **Clear log:** Clear the displayed log output.
-4. Cog: House settings such as wrapping lines, showing timestamps, and displaying line numbers.
+5. **Cog:** House settings such as wrapping lines, showing timestamps, and displaying line numbers.
-5. Export: Export log content.
+6. **Export:** Export log content.
-6. Download: Download the log file.
+7. **Download:** Download the log file.
-7. Fullscreen: Expand log viewer to full screen
+8. **Fullscreen:** Expand log viewer to full screen.

 ## Dark theme log viewer
 We recommend using the light theme editor by default, but there is also a dark theme log viewer